Atlanta Falcons Make a Decision with Kickers, Younghoe Koo

 "I mean, every point really matters in this league, and we've been in this situation so many times.
 The frustration just came out of just disappointment in myself with knowing that I know I'm better than that,” Koo said.
 “And on top of that, letting the guys down.
 Unfortunately, we've been having this conversation just more than I would like to, but I think it was just those kinds of things just showing up."

-Last Sunday’s finish has rattled that confidence a bit, but the Koo will apparently still be their guy for Week 2’s game in Minnesota.
+Last Sunday’s finish had rattled that confidence a bit, and the Falcons ultimately chose to go in a different direction.